MobileTeleSystems/syncmaster/CONTRIBUTING.rst

 Settings are stored in ``.env.local`` file.

-To start developlment worker, open a new terminal window/tab, and run:
+To start development worker, open a new terminal window/tab, and run:

 .. code:: bash